deadc0de6/dotdrop/README.md

 It allows you to store your dotfiles in Git and automagically deploy different versions of the same file on different setups.

-It also allows you to manage different *sets* of dotfiles.
+It also allows to manage different *sets* of dotfiles.
 For example, you can have a set of dotfiles for your home laptop and a different set for your office desktop.
 Those sets may overlap, and different versions of the same dotfiles can be deployed using different predefined *profiles*.